mckennapsean/dissertation/content/08-discuss.md

 validating this framework against additional visualization design projects, with a variety of different visualization designers, and in more pedagogical settings leads to interesting avenues for future work.

+The design activity framework bridges creative design with an engineering process model, but there is plenty of future work to pursue and explore along these lines.
+For instance, we reviewed a handful of design models which use a grid to represent design activities, but many more creative design process models exist that may utilize other paradigms or concepts.
+On the other hand, there are also a number of engineering process models which utilize cyclical design concepts which we did not utilize.
+These concept variations could be adapted into the design activity framework or expanded into their own process model.
+It is important to consider these different styles of thinking and working, as a single model may not work for all types of visualization designers or all kinds of situations.

 A number of open questions remain for future work.
 For example, we established,